 For those who may think that Florent Schmitt’s compositional talents weren’t cutting edge for his time, they need to listen to Ombres!
 Speaking personally, I find this music to be every bit as forward-looking as Leslie De’Ath claims it to be.

-Fortunately for us, it’s easy to hear the music because there are three recordings currently available.
-To my knowledge, pianist Werner Bärtschi made the world premiere recording in 1982 (on the ACCORD label).
+Fortunately for us, it’s easy to hear the music these days because there are several modern recordings of this masterpiece that exist.
+The pianist Werner Bärtschi made the world premiere recording in 1982 (on the ACCORD label).
 His strong, vital interpretation made a tremendous impression on me then … and it still does today.
 To listen for yourself, the Bärtschi recording has been uploaded to YouTube and can be heard here.